digbmc/wbbm/README.md

 ### To add content to the 2024 section

 To add a page to the 2024 section of the site, navigate into **current** > **2024**.
 In that folder, you will find a file called sample-page.md.
 Copy the code in that file, then create a new Markdown file in the **2024** folder.
 Give the file a name related to the title of the page (see other examples of filenames in **current** and/or **disoriented** folders), and make sure it ends in the file extension ".md".
-In the YAML front matter at the top of the file, change the title to the title of your snew page.
+In the YAML front matter at the top of the file, change the title to the title of your new page.
 Then, replace the sample text below the front matter with the content for the page.
 Save the file, then edit the 2024 landing page (2024.md) to **add a link to your new page in the list at the bottom of the landing page**.

 ### To add a page